Aimeedeer/bigannouncement/doc/hacklog.md

 We ran into a strange error in our use of js-ipfs:

-We've been using the minified version if js-ipfs from the jsdelivr CDN at
+We've been using the minified version of js-ipfs from the jsdelivr CDN at

 ```html
 <script src="https://cdn.jsdelivr.net/npm/ipfs/dist/index.min.js"></script>